Financing options provided in partnership with Prosper

 Glass blocks, or sometimes called glass bricks, are a building material similar in shape to brick, made from glass or acrylic, and used to create walls and windows.
 They are a great way to bring light into your home without sacrificing privacy.
 Light comes through them, but you cannot see through them.
-You may worry that installing glass blocks or tiles may be beyond your budget.
-Here are a few things to consider that can affect the cost of glass block and tile installation.
+You may worry that installing glass blocks or tiles may be beyond your budget, but the average homeowner spends only $743, with $1,500 being the highest reported cost.
+Here are a few things to consider that can affect the cost of professional glass brick and tile installation.

 Size of the Area

 It stands to reason that the larger the area you need to have your glass block installation placed, the more expensive it will be.
 This will affect both the cost of materials and the cost of labor.
 With some installers and suppliers, the larger the area, the lower the cost per square foot, so if you have a number of areas in which you might want to install glass block or tile, you might consider doing all the jobs at one time.
 Although the total costs may be higher, the incremental costs may be a lot lower.

 Glass blocks are installed in a similar way to bricks with grout or mortar placed between them and then laid and built upwards.
 If you are using acrylic "glass" blocks then alternate installation methods are sometimes used that involve interlocking PVC joint systems instead of mortar or grout.
 Acrylic block systems will often be less expensive than traditional glass block and mortar systems.

 Location of Glass Blocks